-The bed coverings are crisp white, with throws and pillows reflecting the colors of nature.
 Most of the rooms have balconies.
 In the midst of this “woodland”, the Monorail passes through the central courtyard reminding guests that they are indeed in Disneyland.

 The Concierge lounge is located on the sixth floor.
 Guests staying at this level enjoy priority check-in, breakfast bar, twilight wine and cheese reception, USA Today, complimentary DVD checkout and use of the fitness center.
 In the evening, story time is held for the children with milk and cookies served.